Make reading fun a child sat reading to her bunnys

 Firstly, find a space.
 If you have a smaller home, then you may need to get creative.

-Next, choose how to store books in the reading space.
-Perhaps, create a shelf by turning a good, strong box sideways, or find an old magazine rack from a charity shop.
+Next, you can choose how to store books in the reading space.
+Perhaps create a shelf by turning a sturdy box sideways, or find an old magazine rack at a charity shop.
 I recommend only putting a few books out.
 Too many books can make choosing more difficult.
 If you want to add variety, you can change the book selection weekly.

 Finally, make it comfortable, and fun.
 Cushions, and blankets are a great start.